bd2kccd/causal-rest-api/README.md

 Host: localhost:9000
 Authorization: Basic emh5MTk6MTIzNDU2
 ````
+When you specify multiple file names, use the `!!` as a delimiter.
 This request will generate a result comparison file with the following content (shortened version):

 ````
 fgs_sim_data_20vars_100cases.csv_1466171729046.txt	fgs_data_small.txt_1467305104859.txt